Vasovagal Syncope

 Ehler’s Danos Syndrome occurs when you have extra stretchiness of your ligaments.
 As kids, we often refer to this as being “double jointed.”
 When our ligaments are more elastic, it means that movements of the C1-C2 vertebrae are more likely to lock in the wrong position and produce vagus nerve dysfunction.

-Find out if the Blair technique might be the solution you are looking for if you’ve been experiencing vasovagal syncope.
-If you are looking for a chiropractor in Spokane, visit our home page more information.
-To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new patient request form here or call us direct at 509-315-8166.
+Find out whether the Blair technique could help with your vasovagal syncope.
+If you’re searching for a Chiropractor in Spokane, visit our home page for more details.
+To schedule a new patient appointment at our Mead (North Spokane) or South Hill offices, fill out the New Patient Request Form or call 509-315-8166.